Beitar Jerusalem F.C.–Hapoel Tel Aviv F.C. rivalry: History

 The two clubs would not meet until March 1955 in the then top-flight Liga Alef.

 Beitar, who were then newly promoted to the top flight took on a veteran Hapoel team in the YMCA stadium, a match which ended in a 2–2 draw.

 The return fixture at Bloomfield would also end in a draw, this time being 1-1.

 At the end of that season Beitar were relegated back to Liga Bet.

-The two clubs would not meet again until 1969, when Bloomfield hosted Beitar Jerusalem, the match ended prematurely in the 81st minute as Beitar supporters stormed the field and broke and burnt down the nets and goal posts before attacking the referee of the match Isaac Cohen, who was a new oleh from the USSR and making fun of his Russian descent by saying racist comments ("You are a dirty Jew, it's a shame you didn't stay in Siberia").
+The two clubs would not meet again until 1969, when Bloomfield hosted Beitar Jerusalem, the match ended prematurely in the 81st minute as Beitar supporters stormed the field and broke and burnt down the nets and goal posts before attacking the referee of the match Isaac Cohen, who was a new immigrant from the Soviet Union and making fun of his Russian descent by saying racist comments ("You are a dirty Jew, it's a shame you didn't stay in Siberia").

 A Beitar supporter named Gideon Piro, serving in the IDF prevented Hapoel midfielder Ronnie Calderon from scoring Hapoel's fourth goal by pointing his gun at him.

 The match would ultimately be ruled as a technical victory for Hapoel (3-0), which would also be Hapoel's first win against Beitar.

 Hapoel's first win proper would arrive in a 2–0 win in May 1970.

 Beitar would not be able to beat Hapoel until a Christmas Day match in 1976 when they beat Hapoel 2–0.

 In the first 30 league fixtures between the two clubs, Hapoel won 14, 14 ended in a draw and only 2 ended in Beitar wins.

 In the following years, the balance would shift in Beitar's favor, in the next 30 league fixtures, 15 ended in Beitar wins, 6 ended in draws and only 9 ended in Hapoel wins.

 In the 1983/1984 season, in the penultimate round, Hapoel came to an away game against Beitar in its home stadium at the time, the YMCA Stadium.
 Beitar was then in a title race with Maccabi Haifa for their first league title in their history.
 In that game, Hapoel won 3–1, thanks to a fantastic performance by their star Moshe Sinai, thus robbing Beitar of a chance to clinch their first ever league title and thus also making Maccabi Haifa the champions.
 Despite both clubs having met in the past, and having existed for decades at this point, according to many this game marks the beginning of the bitter rivalry that exists to this day between the two clubs.